OCTOBER

 holidays and it holds open days for the general public,

+all visits must be by arrangement only.
 Have a look at the website for The Hugs Foundation: www.hugsfoundation.org.uk

 |